 If you're looking for some new English grammar worksheets, you're in the right place!

 This worksheet provides important practice with those tricky past participle nouns.
-Students will enjoy the fun "story" contained in the practice sentences with the surprisingly funny ending.
+Students will enjoy the engaging story with the surprisingly funny ending.

 Provide the past participle form of each present tense verb.

-Write your own sentences on the back for the past participle forms of drive, write and swing.
+Write your own sentences for the past participle forms of drive, write and swing.

 Proceed with Caution! - Students need great spelling skills AND they need to carefully read and follow directions to successfully complete this fun page!